Rocket-like dynamics of ferrimagnetic domain walls in graded materials

+Here, we uncover two alternative acceleration mechanisms, one that relies on the momentum conservation in a variable mass system, and another on spatial variations of magnon velocity.
+We describe domain wall dynamics in non-uniform ferro- and ferri- magnets and show that gradients of anisotropy or exchange also enable spatial engineering of the domain wall mass and local magnon velocity.
+As the wall travels along mass gradients, it accelerates not only due to forces but also due to its decreasing mass, analogous to the propulsion of a rocket.
+An additional force owing to the magnon speed gradient dominates in the relativistic limit, while all other forces tend to zero, as seen in Fig.~\ref{fig:forces}.
+We derive an equation of motion describing these effects and corroborate it by micro-magnetic simulations.

-We first illustrate the concept using a ferromagnetic toy model, whose free energy density is \cite{pap1, pap2, diona2022}:
+\paragraph{Ferromagnetic toy model ---} We first illustrate the concept using a ferromagnetic toy model, whose free energy density is \cite{pap1, pap2, diona2022}:

-where \(\hat{m}\) is the local magnetization direction, \(A_{ex}\) describes the ferromagnetic exchange interaction, $K$ denotes the easy-axis anisotropy, $\mathcal{K}_d$ is the transverse shape anisotropy that favors a Néel domain wall configuration, and \(M_s\vec{H}\cdot \hat{m}\) is the Zeeman term (see the SI for more details).
+where \(\hat{m}\) is the local magnetization direction, coordinate-dependent $A_{ex}$ describes the ferromagnetic exchange interaction, $K$ denotes the easy-axis anisotropy, $\mathcal{K}_d$ is the transverse shape anisotropy that favors a Néel domain wall configuration, followed by the Zeeman term (see SI for details).
 The dynamics of the system is described by the following Lagrangian and Rayleigh densities:

-where $\bar{a}(\hat{m})$ is the spin Berry connection, \(J\) is the density of angular momentum given by the ratio between the saturation magnetization and the gyromagnetic ratio, and \(\alpha\) is the Gilbert damping factor.
+where $\bar{a}(\hat{m})$ is the vector potential, $J$ is the density of angular momentum given by the ratio between the saturation magnetization and the gyromagnetic ratio, and $\alpha$ is the Gilbert damping.

-We study the dynamics of a domain wall with position $q$ and a small azimuthal angle $\phi$ (Fig.~S1), assuming a time-dependent transverse shape anisotropy $\mathcal{K}_y(t)$.
+We study the dynamics of a domain wall with position $q$ and a small azimuthal angle $\phi$ (Fig.~\ref{geom}), assuming a time-dependent transverse shape anisotropy $\mathcal{K}_y(t)$.
 Applying the Euler-Lagrange-Rayleigh formalism, we obtain the equation of motion (see the SI for more details):